M3RICK/GLaDOS/docs/mdbook/src/language/types.md

 ### Type Inference

-Variable types must be **explicitly declared**.
-GLaDOS does not infer types:
+Variable types must be **explicitly declared** at the user level.
+GLaDOS does not provide user-facing type inference:

 ```c
 var x = 42;

 int x = 42;
 ```

+**Note:** While the compiler uses an internal `TypeInfer` type during type checking for intermediate expressions, this is not exposed to user code.
+All variable declarations must have explicit type annotations.

 ## Function Types